-I could write about going to conferences in general, but instead I'm going to write about going to the Southern California Writers Conference (SCWC), coming up Sept 20-22 in Newport Beach, California (and San Diego, Feb 2014).
+Authors often ask me whether they should go to a writers conference--after all, it is an investment of time and money.There are many reasons, but I think the five below are key.
+I could write about going to conferences in general, but instead I'm going to write about going to the Southern California Writers Conference (SCWC), coming up here in San Diego, on Presidents’ Day Weekend, February 13-16th.

 Partly this is because I know this conference the best (I've been teaching workshops there for years), but also because I like the way it's run--the casual, fun vibe of it--and because I've seen it actually work for people, year after year, in so many different ways.

 Here's 5 Reasons you should go to SCWC:

 The weekend is full of great workshops--on everything from writing and editing your manuscript, to pitching, selling, & marketing your book.
 All the workshop leaders are either published authors, working editors or agents, or publishers (some are even all three!).
 They ALL have something to teach you.
 Soak it all up!

 No matter how wonderful your writers group and Beta readers are, it's good to get some more eyes (usually ears, actually) on your project.
 Go to Read and Critiques and read--and listen...
 Find out what works, and what doesn't.
 You might find some Beta readers, too.